utkarsh-21st/statistics-python/README.md

-# statistics-python
+# statistics-python - notebook.ipynb
 Hypothesis testing and basic data analysis in python

-# Data Description
+# Data Description - insurance.csv
 The data at hand contains medical costs of people characterized by certain attributes.